ibm-cloud-docs/apiconnect/creating_apis.md

 ```
 apic start
 ```
-This runs the LoopBack&reg; project (API) and the Micro Gateway locally.
+This runs the LoopBack project (API) and the Micro Gateway locally.
 The following messages are displayed:
 ```
 Waiting for loopback-project to complete deployment.
 Waiting for loopback-project-gw to complete deployment.